 The Amtrak Empire Builder route starts in Chicago and heads north through Wisconsin and Minnesota.
 It leaves Chicago in the afternoon and you end up sleeping through most of North Dakota.
 The next day you continue on through Montana.
 The Amtrak Empire Builder makes fairly frequent stops.
 Most of these are very quick on and off stops, but occasionally they will be longer.
 We took every opportunity we could to get out and stretch the legs.

-Overnight in Spokane, the car disengages and most of the train continues on the Seattle Empire Builder route, while a few cars take a route through southern Washington and northern Oregon into Portland.
+Overnight in Spokane Washington, the car disengages and most of the train continues on the Seattle Empire Builder route, while a few cars take a route through southern Washington and northern Oregon into Portland.
 The dining car on the Amtrak Empire Builder goes to Seattle while the lounge car goes to Portland.
 You will only end up getting breakfast in the dining car on the 3rd day if you’re going to Seattle.
 Portland-bound sleeping car passengers get a cold breakfast from the lounge car.

 Amtrak Empire Builder lounge car and park rangers